lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 .. image:: window_effects.png

 The :guilabel:`Opacity` tab is for transparency settings.
 Setting Opacity to 1.00 makes it opaque while 0 makes it entirely clear.
-Menus, inactive windows, active windows titlebars and borders all can have their opacity changed independently.
+Menus, inactive windows, active windows, and titlebars and borders all can have their opacity changed independently.
 The :guilabel:`Blur background of transparent windows` blurs the background of transparent windows.
 To not change how far a window blurs on window transparency check the :guilabel:`Do not let blur radius adjust based on window opactiy`.

 .. image:: compton_conf_opacity.png